yegor256/blog/_posts/2016/jul/2016-07-14-who-is-object.md

 There are thousands of books about object-oriented programming and hundreds of object-oriented languages, and I believe most (read "all") of them give us an incorrect definition of an "object".
-That's why the entire OOP world is so full of misconceptions and simple mistakes.
-Their definition of an object is limited by the hardware architecture they are working with.
-The definition is very primitive and mechanical.
+That's why the entire OOP world is so full of misconceptions and mistakes.
+Their definition of an object is limited by the hardware architecture they are working with and that's why is very primitive and mechanical.
 I'd like to introduce a better one.

 <!--more-->

+{% picture /images/2016/07/jackass-the-movie.jpg 0 Jackass: The Movie (2002) by Jeff Tremaine %}

 What is an object?
 I've done a little research, and this is what I've found: